 Any of the beach access points in Destin will lead you to a beautiful stretch of sand, but Henderson Beach State Park is a singularly impeccable mile and a half of pristine coastline.
 You're likely to spot dolphins, sea turtles, and migratory birds at this waterfront paradise.
 Its 30-foot white sand dunes, natural vegetation (containing Destin's last remaining coastal scrub), and large campground connected to the beach via boardwalk set Henderson Beach apart.

 Stroll Along the Boardwalk

-No trip to Destin is complete without a stroll along the Destin Harbor Boardwalk.
-You can watch the charter boats bring in their catches, discover great restaurants and ice-cream shops, and go people-watching.
-This is also ground-zero for a multitude of water activities, from day cruises and parasailing to jetski and kayak rentals.
+No trip to Destin would be complete without a stroll along the Destin Harbor Boardwalk, where visitors like to watch the charter boats bring in their catches while devouring ice cream cones.
+The boardwalk provides public access to more than a quarter mile of Destin Harbor and it includes everything from oyster bars to pirate ships and saloons.
+This is also ground zero for a multitude of water activities, from day cruises and parasailing to jet ski and kayak rentals.